CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 Between January 2019 to November 2021, over 330,000 building permits were issued in Victoria.

-Breaking this down annually, we can observe that building permit volume actually grew across the period, with both 2020 and 2021 seeing an increase in building permits issued.
+Breaking this down annually, we can observe that building permit volume actually grew across the period, with both 2020 and 2021 seeing an increase in the total number of building permits issued.
 This trend will become yet more apparent as the December 2021 data is added to the dataset.

 <br>